esraa-saleh/mywebsite/content/authors/admin/_index.md

  My interests are broadly in Artificial Intelligence and Machine Learning.
 I like adopting problems in Representation Learning and Reinforcement Learning.
 Within a sequential decision making setting, I am currently experimenting with ideas for strong compositional generalization, planning, and long-term decision making.

 Outside of the world of research, I love mentoring aspiring Computer Scientists, downhill skiing, tinkering with electronics, and creative writing!
-I enjoy talking with new people and learning from their life experience, so feel free to reach out.
+I enjoy talking with new people and learning from their life experiences, so feel free to reach out.
 Lets grab a virtual coffee together :)

 **Here's a dedicated [link](https://calendly.com/esraasaleh/open-chats) for scheduling research or career chats**.
 If no time listed would work for you, email me and we'll come up with other time-slots.